benkeen/birdsearch.org/README.md

 ## v1.1.0
 Currently under development (August 2013).
-This is a complete re-write of the script to better architect the code, improve the styles and add functionality.
+This is a complete re-write of the script to better architect the code, improve the site design and add some functionality.
 This version includes the following:

 - Three search types: "bird sightings", "notable sightings", "popular birding locations"
 - mobile support
 - advanced search functionality
 - option to share search results, via URL
 - multi-language support
+- more accurate results based on lat/lng instead of human addresses (interface still has a simple address search)

 Ben Keen